H-Huang/pyinteractive/README.md

 ## Usage

-1. Clone / fork the repo
+1. Clone or fork the repo
 2. Add your Python scripts to the `src/py_scripts/` folder
 3. Update `src/py_scripts/scriptList.ts` with the name of your script